Ignition Interlock Defense

 The ignition interlock device is essentially a Breathalyzer attached to your car’s ignition.
 You must blow into it to start your car.
 If alcohol is detected on your breath by the device, your car will not start.
 Not only is this inconvenient, but also it can be embarrassing.
-If you are facing a drunk driving charge, enlist our legal team at the law offices of Charles A. Ziegler to begin a comprehensive defense.
+If you are facing a drunk driving charge, enlist our legal team at Charles A. Ziegler, Attorney at Law, to begin a comprehensive defense.

 Experienced Drunk Driving Defense Attorney